Skip to content

 1. Building bylaws (SZMSZ) — whether short-term rental is outright prohibited, or merely capped (e.g. max.
 90 days/year)

-"The question today isn't how much you can charge — it's how many days your district even lets you rent in the first place."
+"The question today isn't how much you can charge — it's how stable your positioning and operations are when the regulatory environment shifts."

 Yields by district